A dream of unfiltered air(2021)

 curated by Unfinished art space,

-Curation of the offline pavilion @the Wrong Biennale @ Casino Notabile, MT – Dec 2019.
+Curation of the IRL pavilion @the Wrong Biennale @ Casino Notabile, MT – Dec 2019.

 What Do We Do Now? pavilion explores the tension between the tangible and the digital.
 This cross-realm codependency leads to an entangled existence of both, merging into a singular reality in an energy-demanding world.
 We look at digital relics, future digital fossils, dataflow, the body within the digital, conversations between nature and machines and a place for human-ness inside an algorithmically customised reality.
 The exhibition also included physical installation by FBRZ VLL.